gro-intelligence/api-client/JGrinst-patch-2/_sources/getting-started.md.txt

 ![code-snippet-select-all](../media/code-snippet-select-all.png)

 ### Search
 As described in the [Gro Data: Key Concepts](../docs/gro-data-key-concepts) page, a data series in Gro is a unique combination of the entities: item, metric, region, partner_region (optional), frequency, and source.
 To find the specific entity you would like to retrieve data for, you can use a variety of search methods.
-For example, `client.search` will return a list of ids that match your search term.
+For example, `client.search` will return a list of IDs that match your search term.
 If you want to understand the differences between various search results, you may find the `client.search_and_lookup` method more helpful.

 `client.search_and_lookup('items','Corn')` will return a list of all items that contain "corn" in their name, along with supporting information like id, name, and ids of other items contained by a given item.